 He performed and recorded for thirteen years with internationally acclaimed band The Bamboos, recording nine albums along with several spin-off projects, including recordings for the ABC and BBC.
 He toured extensively with the band, playing at major festivals and venues, completing three European tours as well as performances in Japan and New Zealand.
 Their music has been featured on major motion picture soundtracks including ‘Crazy Stupid Love’ (2011) and the television program ‘Grey’s Anatomy’.

 He has recently been performing with At Last – The Etta James Story featuring powerhouse singer Vika Bull.
 It has been playing in theatres across Australia for several years along with a UK tour in 2017 and a European tour slated for late 2018.

 He has undergraduate degrees in both music and design, graduating with a Bachelor of Arts in Music from the Victorian College of the Arts (University of Melbourne) in 1991 and a first class honours degree in Multimedia Design from Swinburne University of Technology (Melbourne) in 2005.

-He has studied with several Australian jazz masters including Dale Barlow and Tony Gould.
+He has studied with several Australian jazz masters including Dale Barlow (Art Blakey, Cedar Walton) and Tony Gould.
 In 2000 he attended Dave Liebman’s five day saxophone masterclass and had private lessons in NYC with Chris Potter, George Garzone and Joel Frahm.
-He has recently been studying with Professors Antonio Hart and Tim Armacost at Queens College as well as taking private lessons with musicians such as Rich Perry.
+He has recently studied in New York with Rich Perry (Vanguard Orchestra, Maria Schneider) and Tim Armacost and is currently studying with Professor Antonio Hart at Queens College.

 2018 Night Time People – The Bamboos